The IRS mandates e-filing when you file 10 or more tax returns for the 2023 tax year.

 3. Enter your recipient Address

 4. Enter your recipient City, State, Country and ZIP code

 Check this box, if you meet the following requirements:

-If you check this box, the IRS will no longer send you the notifications regarding this account.
+If you check this box, the IRS will no longer send you notifications regarding this account.

-Continue entering the interest payments that you made to the recipient and indicate if withholding any taxes from the recipient.
+Continue entering the interest payments that you made to the recipient and indicate if you withheld any taxes from the recipient.